nomicflux/servant-opaleye-blog/README.md

 # Lesson 1 - Servant API

 Here, we'll set up a very basic Servant API.
-It won't do much; our __GET__ requests will return hardcoded data, and our __POST__ requests will just tack on new data to a response.
+It won't do much; our __GET__ requests will return hardcoded data, and our __POST__ requests will just append the posted data to the hardcoded response.
 But we will be able to use almost all of the API functionality as we go forward.

 Note: The setup I have for separating out files and folders is purely my own.
 I think it makes sense, and I'll explain why I chose it, but the important concerns are modularity and composability rather than my own idiosyncracies.
 Feel free to change any of this for your own needs.